 - Fitbit assisting Cedars-Sinai Medical Center with a VR based therapy for chronic low back pain

 - Apple bolstering its Health Technology team with Clinical Studies specialists and Legal Counsel for Health

 Fitbit’s remote health discussion at the STAT summit

 The session provides guidance around how Fitbit pursues evolving remote health monitoring opportunities.

-It is no surprise that Fitbit has been focussing on the platform experience side of things along with new device capabilities with new developments around its Fitbit subscription features.
+It is no surprise that Fitbit has been focusing on the platform experience side of things along with new device capabilities with new developments around its Fitbit subscription features.

-Fitbit’s recent 10-Q sheds some light around some of the challenges as well as the opportunities faced by the company.
+Fitbit’s recent 10-Q sheds some light on some of the challenges as well as the opportunities faced by the company.